salmanshaikh18/LearnReact/ReactRouter.md

 These are just a few examples, and there are many other scenarios where `useParams` can be useful in React Router applications for handling dynamic data and navigation.

+## loader

+In React Router DOM, each route can define a "loader" function to provide data to the route element before it renders1.
+This feature only works if using a data router.
+The loader function simply reads the result of a fetch React Router manages internally, so you don't need to worry about it refetching when it re-renders for reasons outside of routing.
+This also means data returned is stable between renders, so you can safely pass it to dependency arrays in React hooks like useEffect2.
+There is also a wrapper for react-router called react-router-loading that allows you to load data before switching the screen3.